bp-studio/box-pleating-studio/CONTRIBUTING.md

 - [Emscripten](https://emscripten.org/), and make sure that `emcc` is available in PATH.\
 	You may also need to change `configurations.compilerPath` in the [.vscode/c_cpp_properties.json](./.vscode/c_cpp_properties.json)
-	file to reflect the location of your Emscripten installation.
+	file to reflect the location of your Emscripten installation.\
+	**Note: For now we're locking the Emscripten version to 4.0.7, and it is necessary that you use this exact version to compile the optimizer.**
 - [GNU make](https://community.chocolatey.org/packages/make), if you're on Windows.\
 	(Our makefile should work on all desktop platforms regardlessly.)